Allicolyer/personal-website/_posts/2016-09-01-technovation.markdown

 ###  Student Workbook

 In addition to developing all new curriculum, I also developed a student workbook designed to be used with the online curriculum.
 The workbook is a project management tool for students and their mentors.
-It highlights key words and activites throughout all of the units and reminds students when to upload to the online platform.
+It highlights key words and activities throughout all of the units and reminds students when to upload to the online platform.

 ![Workbook]({{site.baseurl}}/assets/img/technovation-workbook.jpg)